conveyal/analysis-ui/docs/edit-scenario/index.md

 # Overview of network editing

 After selecting a :term:`project`, you will arrive at the modifications page, shown below.
 Each project has an expandable list of numbered :term:`scenarios<scenario>` followed by a list of :term:`modifications<modification>` grouped by type.
 Each modification represents a single operation on the :term:`baseline network` (for example adding a line, or adjusting the speed of an existing line) and can be activated in multiple scenarios.
-Scenarios are a way of packaging isolated modifications into meaningful groupss representing changes to the broader network.
+Scenarios are a way of packaging isolated modifications into meaningful groups representing changes to the broader network.
 For example, you could create a scenario representing each of several funding scenarios with one for service cuts, one for extended service and so on.

 <figure>
   <img src="../img/create-scenario.png" />